Student Representation

 faculty of arts

 The Council meets around 3-4 times per semester to monitor the quality of education.
 The council is chaired by the director of studies for advanced level.
 The program councils cover three master's programs (Early Modern History, Modern History and Holocaust and Genocide Studies).
-We are looking for 6 students in total, one student per program and cohort.
+We are looking for 4 students in total, 1 student from year 1 and one student for year 2 for Early Modern History, 1 student for year 1 for Modern History and 1 student for year 1 for Holocaust and Genocide Studies.
 The Program Council meets three to four times per semester, usually on Tuesday afternoon.
 The meetings take 1 hour and require very little preparation.

 Type of assignment